eyzhao/agency-jekyll-theme/_posts/2020-05-09-scientific-literature.md

 title: Keeping up with scientific literature
 published: true
 type: blog
+categories: [ Research, Article ]
-description: Methods I use to keep on top of the scientific literature, ranging from RSS feeds, to email alerts, to the SciReader recommender engine.
+description: Methods I use to keep on top of the scientific literature
 layout: post
+thumbnail: img/posts/scientific-literature.png
-image: scientific-literature.png
+image: img/posts/library-bookshelves.jpg
+featured: true
 ---

 The march of scientific progress waits for no-one.
 This is what makes what we do